joeymalvinni/better-usernames/README.md

 ## Authors

-The author of Random Usernames is [Joey Malvinni](https://github.com/joeymalvinni)
+The author of random-usernames is [Joey Malvinni](https://github.com/joeymalvinni)

 [List of all contributors](https://github.com/joeymalvinni/random-usernames/graphs/contributors)